Committee of Union and Progress: Revolutionary Era (1905–1908)

 Map of Ottoman Europe (Rumelia) in 1908.
 The region, then experiencing a low-intensity civil war known as the Macedonian Struggle, was the birthplace of the CUP and its constitutionalist revolution.

-Despite all these setbacks for the CPU and Young Turks, the cause for liberty (hürriyet) was effectively revived by a new cadre in Salonica (modern Thessaloniki) by 1907.
-In September 1906, a secret constitutionalist organisation called the Ottoman Freedom Committee (Osmanlı Hürriyet Cemiyeti; OFC) was formed in Salonica.
-It had ten founders, among whom were Mehmet Talât, regional director of Post and Telegraph services in Salonica; Dr. Midhat Şükrü (Bleda), director of a municipal hospital, Mustafa Rahmi (Arslan), a merchant from the well known Evranoszade family, and first lieutenants İsmail Canbulat and Ömer Naci.
+Despite all these setbacks for the CPU and Young Turks, the cause for liberty was effectively revived by a new cadre in Salonica (modern Thessaloniki) by 1907.
+In September 1906, a secret constitutionalist organisation called the Ottoman Freedom Committee (Osmanlı Hürriyet Cemiyeti; OFC) was formed.
+It had ten founders, among whom was Mehmet Talât, the regional director of Salonica Post and Telegraph services.
 Most of the OFC founders also joined the Salonica Freemason lodge Macedonia Risorta, as Freemason lodges proved to be safe havens from the secret police of Yıldız Palace.